spacetelescope/cosmo/docs/source/monitors.rst

 FGS Monitoring: V2V3 Offset Monitor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``AcqImageV2V3Monitor`` is used to monitor the performance of the FGS and determined if/when a realignment may be necessary.
+The ``AcqImageV2V3Monitor`` is used to monitor the performance of the FGS and determine if/when a realignment may be necessary.

 In order to keep track of the systematic trends that would be produced by the FGS, the ACQ/IMAGE data are filtered to